-Proper cleanroom cleaning procedure and maintenance protocol is an immediate, low-cost measure to enhance overall cleanliness, consistency, and contamination control within manufacturing and aseptic cleanrooms.
-This guide provides a framework for cleanroom management, protocol standards, specifications, and processes for general manufacturing and bio-medical applications.
+Proper cleanroom cleaning procedure and maintenance protocol is an immediate, low-cost measure to enhance overall cleanliness, consistency, and contamination control within cleanrooms.
+This guide provides a framework for cleanroom management, protocol standards, specifications, and processes for general manufacturing and biomedical applications.
 Because each cleanroom class can require slightly different supplies and protocol, this overview connects best practices with application specific techniques for gowning, wipedown, and particle control.
-This guide should serve as resource for understanding broad-line cleanroom consumable needs, but not as replacement for expertise tailored to your application.
+This guide should serve as a resource for understanding broad-line cleanroom consumable needs, but not as a replacement for expertise tailored to your application.

 Quick Access Guide for Cleanroom Gowning, Cleaning, Design & Maintenance

 A cleanroom is a controlled environment where products are packed, manufactured, and assembled.
 The room eliminates sub-micron airborne contamination generated from people, processes, facilities and equipment.
 The higher the level of cleanliness, the lower the likeliness of particles or microbes damaging or corrupting production processes by tainting sterile and non-sterile products.